Average Customer Review:

 The Electric Blanket Institute notes that, while heated blankets can slip off or be tossed or kicked aside during the night, electric mattress pads are fitted, and hence securely held flat on your bed.
 That improves durability and prevents potentially hazardous folding or bunching of the heating elements.
 Finally, heated mattress pads are more efficient since heat radiated upwards is enjoyed by the sleepers instead of being wasted.

 While there are exceptions, heated mattress pads tend to score higher in user reviews than other heated bedding.
-Jeffrey Gornstein of ComfortHouse.com notes that he has gone from using an electric blanket to a mattress pad, and adds that for those trying to choose between electric blankets, "I would also recommend considering an electric mattress pad before making your decision."
+That leads experts such as Jeffrey Gornstein of ComfortHouse.com to say, "I would also recommend considering an electric mattress pad before making your decision."
+TheSweethome.com concurs: "After 40 hours of research, including interviews with engineers and safety experts, we think most people will be happier with a heated mattress pad than an electric blanket," says Courtney Schley.

 While heated blankets need to be soft and pliable to really score well on the comfort scale, heated mattress pads focus on being fluffy enough to hide the interior coils from sensitive sleepers.
 Like electric blankets, many electric mattress pads on the market today have 10 heat settings and offer couples dual controls for queen-sized or larger beds.
 This allows each sleeper to adjust the temperatures on each side of the bed separately.